xlcnd/isbnlib/README.rst

 -------------------------------------------------------------

-For the full library see isbntools_
+Check isbntools_ and his documentation_.

 -------------------------------------------------------------